karthikhrd/super-app-1/README.md

   cd super-app
 ```

-Install dependencies
+Install dependencies for super app

 ```bash
   npm i
 ```

-Start the server
+Start the super app on the  server run the following command

 ```bash
   npm run dev